wuming9/kmucutie-trolling/content/_index.md

 ## How We Work

 1. Select structure and configuration
-2. Confirm sample
+2. Confirm sample and specifications
-3. Approve specifications
+3. Approve production plan
-4. Start batch production
+4. Begin controlled batch production
-5. Maintain repeat supply
+5. Maintain stable repeat supply

-Our goal is long-term stability rather than short-term trading.

 ---

 ## Built for Long-Term Cooperation

-KMUCUTIE is not a trading intermediary.
-We operate as a dedicated offshore trolling lure OEM manufacturer focused on structured supply for serious brands and distributors.
+KMUCUTIE operates as a dedicated offshore trolling lure OEM manufacturer focused on structured supply for serious brands and distributors.

 If you are planning to build or expand your offshore trolling product line, we welcome structured cooperation discussions.